MRMR: A Realistic and Expert-Level Multidisciplinary Benchmark for Reasoning-Intensive Multimodal Retrieval: Dataset Construction: Contradiction

 \subsection{Negation}

 First, we randomly select 200 samples from the COCO \cite{coco} dataset, each containing at least three positive objectives.
 For each entry, we construct a description using the template, ``The image includes $a$, $b$, $c$, but no $d$.''
 In the positive description, we randomly select three positive objectives to replace $a$, $b$, and $c$, and select one negative objective to replace d.
 For the negative description, we generate two variations: one where all four objectives ($a$, $b$, $c$, $d$) are selected from the positive objectives, and another where one of $a$, $b$, or $c$ is replaced by $a$ randomly selected negative objective.
 The image from each sample is used as the query, and the three positive descriptions and one negative description are used as the corpus.
 Finally, we manually review the 200 queries and corresponding gold documents to ensure that the contradictory descriptions are identifiable by humans, and revise any ambiguous queries for clarity.
+No LLM prompting is involved in constructing the Negation task.